-- Take off the label or warning board "Maintenance processing". - Check the cooling liquid and oil levels according to the chapters "Checking the oil level" and "Checking the cooling liquid level". - Close the cover. - Switch on the main disconnect switch. - Release the emergency stop button. - Switch on the water (outlet first, then inlet) and nitrogen quick connections. - Start the pump with the remote control (press on START button) or with the Start / Stop button.
+- Take off the label or warning board "Maintenance processing". - Check the cooling liquid and oil levels according to the chapters "Checking the oil level" and "Checking the cooling liquid level". - Open the power box cover and check that the FDP1 thermal relay is on manual reset position. - Close the cover. - Switch on the main disconnect switch. - Release the emergency stop button. - Switch on the water (outlet first, then inlet) and nitrogen quick connections. - Start the pump with the remote control (press on START button).